BodiAugustus/ashley_defi/README.md

 #73.
 Created defaultOrder and new useState with defaultOrder as the value inside of order/modal/index.
 Inserted price dynsmically to modal using value and onChange props.

 #74.
 Added new useState to modal file, enablePrice.
 Added to checked input via checked prop.
 Setup checked input and price input insode Modal to allow changes when checkbox checked.

+#75.
+Set up email form functionality using onChange.
+Setup onClick on the submit button to allow modal submission with alert of submitted data.